 Equally important to remember is that these readers aren't necessarily looking to buy something from you.
 They're likely looking to solve a business problem, get guidance on improving their business, or look for key pieces of information.
 Your job with the pillar page is to anticipate those needs and provide them.

 As we mentioned above, you're supporting the buyer's journey, so you need to meld the reader's needs with your own.
 Focus on linking to pages that provide the additional information the reader seeks, but also toward your content in a way that will lead to them using your product or service.
 Take them where they want to go, but also drive them deeper into the funnel toward a buying decision.

-That means creating targeted links that take them where you want them toward a lead form or customer service interaction.
-Limit each content cluster to one link, and ensure that link goes to another piece of your content, which then takes them to a lead form.
+That means creating targeted links where you want them toward a lead form or customer service interaction.
+Limit each content cluster to one link, and ensure that the link goes to another piece of your content, which then takes them to a lead form.

 #5 Offer a downloadable page version and provide a table of contents.

 Although a competency page is considered a guide, you should focus on making your page an organic search target.
 Many website owners find it helpful to download their competency pages and use them offline.
 Creating a downloadable PDF of the page so visitors can refer to it later is a solid tactic many website owners use to convert these visitors into leads.

 Including a table of contents on your website improves user experience by allowing visitors to jump around your site, discovering different sections without the strenuous scrolling and searching.
 If a user has to traverse a massive page without a guide, many will abandon the site and find another source that provides a better user experience.

 The table of contents on your competency page will include a hyperlink to make it easier to navigate your content.
 The table of contents often appears on the side of the page, so it is easily accessible to the viewer at any moment.